You are here

 Financial aid for transfers — You are eligible for financial aid at Bloomsburg University, just like you were at your previous school.
 Financial aid will not automatically transfer, so contact the financial aid office to make sure all forms are in order.
 Before financial aid can be finalized, we’ll evaluate transfer credits.Federal regulations require that first-time Federal Stafford Loan recipients at BU must complete entrance counseling requirements before receiving loan funds.

-Credit Evaluation — If you complete an A.A. or an A.S. degree from a Pennsylvania Community College, and you transfer to a PA State System of Higher Education universities, allows for the transfer of courses where the grades of C- and D are earned, provided the overall GPA is above a 2.0.
+Credit Evaluation — If you complete an A.A. or an A.S. degree from a Pennsylvania Community College, and you transfer to a PA State System of Higher Education Universities, this allows for the transfer of courses where the grades of C- and D are earned, provided the overall GPA is above a 2.0.
 If you are transferring from another PA State System University, you must have a minimum 2.0 and 12 completed credits to transfer courses with a grade of a C- or D. Courses taken at other institutions where a grade of C- or lower is earned will not transfer.
 BU will not accept credits earned by examination at other colleges.
 The university accepts CLEP general exams taken prior to enrolling at BU.
 CLEP subject examinations may be taken prior to or after enrolling at the university.
 We will also review AP scores as well, and you must submit official scores from CollegeBoard for evaluation.

 Housing — Transfer students are not guaranteed housing on campus.
 Housing may be given on a first-come, first-served basis as space is available each semester.
 Feel free to contact Residence Life at firstname.lastname@example.org to inquire about on-campus housing.
 If housing is not available, or not needed, for a current list of off-campus housing vacancies, visit the off-campus housing page or call 570-389-3590 or 570-389-4734.

 Dual admission programs at schools such as Luzerne and Lehigh County Community Colleges guarantee students admission to Bloomsburg University (excluding, but not limited to, nursing, American Sign Language, Engineering 3+2) upon completion of an associate's degree (A.A. or A.S.).
 Students must also meet the standard admission requirements for the BU major (i.e. 3.0 minimum GPA for all education majors).